 Our sources of support include the following:

-Individual Giving: Generous individual donors provide a substantial source of funding toward the mission.
-Donations at all giving levels contribute approximately 31% ($65 million in 2009) of the Society’s total annual revenue.
+- Individual Giving: Generous donors provide a substantial source of funding toward the mission.
+More than $60 million is donated each year through individual and planned giving donors, approximately 36% of the Society’s total annual revenue.